BEN EASTON

 [portrait photo: Christian Coleman]

-BEN EASTON is a keyboardist, collaborative pianist, writer/critic & producer, living in Brooklyn, NY and working in rock, pop and theatrical circles.
+BEN EASTON is a keyboardist, writer & producer, living in Brooklyn, NY and working in rock, pop and theatrical circles.

-Easton performs weekly in-residence at Good Judy’s The Blue Room (Tuesdays) and Sid Gold’s Request Room (Saturdays) — two of New York City’s flagship modern piano bars.
-His Live Piano Karaoke songlist offers 2,500+ picks available for your singing pleasure, running the gamut from ‘00s pop-punk and indie rock to classic rock and Broadway.
-He has served as music director, accompanist and bandleader for an array of cabarets and community/student theatre productions in NYC.
-His original compositions and arrangements have been featured in two seasons of the musical podcast Live!
-From Tomorrow (songs & score), as well as a pair of staged industrial variety shows produced by IBM.
+Easton is a resident pianist at Sid Gold’s Request Room — one of NYC’s flagship modern piano bars, where he performs live every Saturday night (and sometimes other nights too).
+His Piano Karaoke songbook offers ~3,500 picks available for your singing & listening pleasure, running the gamut from classic pop, rock and Broadway to ‘00s emo/pop-punk favorites and indie-rock deep cuts.
+He has served as music director, accompanist and bandleader for an array of cabarets and community theatre productions in NYC.
+His compositions and arrangements have been featured in two seasons of the musical podcast Live!
+From Tomorrow (songs & score), as well as a pair of staged “industrials”/variety shows produced by IBM.

-Between 2010-2018, Easton line-produced concerts and live events on staff at Joe’s Pub, the iconic independent music venue / cabaret space housed within the Public Theater.
+Through most of the 2010s, Easton line-produced concerts on staff at Joe’s Pub, the iconic independent music venue within the Public Theater.

 Easton received a B.A. at New York University.
 He was a participant in the Association of Performing Arts Presenters’ Emerging Leaders Institute, as well as the Mark Morris Dance Accompaniment Training Program.
 He was an inaugural recipient of New York Foundation for the Arts’ City Artist Corps Grant.